williamchambliss/TermiteTracking/README.md

 - **Automated Recording:** Develop a script to start recording once the petri dish is placed and a button is pressed.
 - **Preprocessing Pipeline:** Includes steps like cropping, adjusting FPS, and reducing noise.
 - **Transmission:** Compression and frame transmission to larger computer to run inference on proccessed frame.
+Step	Next Steps
+Research hardware (Camera and pi) 	DONE
+Develop a plan on connection between pi and camera and computer	DONE Get the right hardware	DONE
+Connect the camera to the raspberry pi	DONE implement the transmit data from camera to pi, do any sort of proccessing and then to the computer	DONE Power/Wake button	1.
+Wire a momentary pushbutton between Pi RUN (pin 5/GPIO3) and GND (pin 6) “Start streamer” button	1.
+Wire a second button to GPIO17 (pin 11) → GND (pin 9) and Run Script PC GUI with video preview, Run button, and path fields and inference preview Test with personal laptop entire process develop correct case find correct LED lights for case
+3D print case
+connect everything to case
+Record a good amount of termites with this set up, train models based off of these I want to have some sort of button or switch, so when I flip it, Pi will turn on and turn on that file, I also want to have a gui, so when I start the file on my computer from the cmd line, it will pop up a gui that shows a preview, a run button, and real time inference if that is possible, and a textbox that I tell where to store the inference file, where to store the video file, and where the model to run the inference is.